-Our platform and product focus is on the development of therapies using CRISPR/Cas9 gene-editing technology.
-We are aware of several companies focused on developing therapies in various indications using CRISPR/Cas9 gene-editing technology, including Intellia Therapeutics and Editas Medicine.
-In addition, several academic groups have developed new gene-editing technologies based on CRISPR/Cas9, such as base editing and prime editing, that may have utility in therapeutic development.
+Our platform and product focus is on the development of therapies using CRISPR/Cas9 gene editing technology.
+We are aware of several companies focused on developing therapies in various indications using CRISPR/Cas9 gene editing technology, including Intellia Therapeutics and Editas Medicine.
+In addition, several academic groups have developed new gene editing technologies based on CRISPR/Cas9, such as base editing and prime editing, that may have utility in therapeutic development.
 Companies seeking to develop therapies based on these technologies include Beam Therapeutics and Prime Medicine.

-There are also companies developing therapies using additional gene-editing technologies, such as TALENs, meganucleases and ZFNs.
+There are also companies developing therapies using additional gene editing technologies, such as TALENs, meganucleases and ZFNs.
 These companies include 2seventy bio, Allogene Therapeutics, Cellectis, Precision BioSciences and Sangamo Therapeutics.

 We are also aware of companies developing therapies in various areas related to our specific research and development programs.
-In hemoglobinopathies, these companies include Acceleron Pharma, Aruvant Therapeutics, Beam Therapeutics, bluebird bio, Editas Medicine, Global Blood Therapeutics, Novartis Pharmaceuticals, and Sangamo Therapeutics.
-In immuno-oncology, these companies include 2seventy bio, Allogene Therapeutics, Bristol Myers Squibb, Caribou Biosciences, Cellectis, Fate Therapeutics, Gilead Sciences, Legend Biotech, Novartis Pharmaceuticals, Poseida Therapeutics and Precision BioSciences.
+In hemoglobinopathies, these companies include Beam Therapeutics, bluebird bio, Editas Medicine, Graphite Bio, Merck, Novartis Pharmaceuticals, Pfizer, and Sangamo Therapeutics.
+In immuno-oncology, these companies include 2seventy bio, Adicet Bio, Allogene Therapeutics, Bristol Myers Squibb, Caribou Biosciences, Cellectis, Century Therapeutics, Fate Therapeutics, Gilead Sciences, Legend Biotech, Novartis Pharmaceuticals, Poseida Therapeutics and Precision BioSciences.
 In regenerative medicine, these companies include BlueRock Therapeutics (acquired by Bayer in 2019), Sana Biotechnology and Semma Therapeutics (acquired by Vertex in 2019).
-In in vivo, these companies include Editas Medicine, Intellia Therapeutics, Sarepta Therapeutics, Ultragenyx and Verve Therapeutics.
+In in vivo, these companies include Alnylam Pharmaceuticals, Arrowhead Pharmaceuticals, BioMarin Pharmaceutical, Intellia Therapeutics, Ionis Pharmaceuticals, Regeneron Pharmaceuticals and Verve Therapeutics.
+Gene editing is a highly active field of research and new technologies, related or unrelated to CRISPR, may be discovered and create new competition.
+These new technologies could have advantages over CRISPR/Cas9 gene editing in some applications and there can be no certainty that other gene editing technologies will not be considered better or more attractive than our technology for the development of products.
+For example, Cas9 may be determined to be less attractive than other CRISPR proteins, such as Cas12a or novel Cas enzymes that have yet to be discovered, or other CRISPR-associated nuclease variants that can edit human DNA, such as base editors and prime editors.

 Gene editing is a highly active field of research and new technologies, related or unrelated to CRISPR, may be discovered and create new competition.
-These new technologies could have advantages over CRISPR/Cas9 gene editing in some applications and there can be no certainty that other gene-editing technologies will not be considered better or more attractive than our technology for the development of products.
+These new technologies could have advantages over CRISPR/Cas9 gene editing in some applications and there can be no certainty that other gene editing technologies will not be considered better or more attractive than our technology for the development of products.
 For example, Cas9 may be determined to be less attractive than other CRISPR proteins, such as Cas12a or novel Cas enzymes that have yet to be discovered, or other CRISPR-associated nuclease variants that can edit human DNA, such as base editors and prime editors.

-In addition to competition from other gene-editing therapies or gene or cell therapies, any product we may develop may also face competition from other types of therapies, such as small molecule, antibody or protein therapies.
+In addition to competition from other gene editing therapies or gene or cell therapies, any product we may develop may also face competition from other types of therapies, such as small molecule, antibody or protein therapies.
 In addition, new scientific discoveries may cause CRISPR/Cas9 technology, or gene editing as a whole, to be considered an inferior form of therapy.